 A Lutheran religious order?
 Do they even exist?

 Absolutely!
 Many Christian denominations have religious orders, especially the Roman Catholic, Anglican/Episcopal, Orthodox and Lutheran churches.
 In the Lutheran tradition, there are several Franciscan orders: the Evangelische Franziskaner-Tertiaren was founded in 1927 in Germany, the Franciskus Tredje Orden is part of the Lutheran Church of Sweden, the Evangelische Kanaan Franziskus-Bruderschaft is found in the Evangelical Church in Germany and Helige Franciskus Systraskap is a women’s religious community in Sweden.
-There are a couple of independent Lutheran religious orders in the United States, including St. Augustine’s House, a Lutheran Benedictine monastic community located in Michigan.
+There are a couple of inter-Lutheran religious orders in the United States, including St. Augustine’s House, a Lutheran Benedictine monastic community located in Michigan.
+The OLF is the first religious order of the ELCA, being recognized in 2023 as an Independent Lutheran Organization (ILO) of the ELCA.

-Do you have to be Lutheran to be a part of the Order?
+Do you have to be Lutheran to be a part of the OLF?

 Yes.
-The Order of Lutheran Franciscans is open to active members of congregations in the Evangelical Lutheran Church in America, or churches in full communion with the ELCA (with approval).
+The Order of Lutheran Franciscans is open to active members of congregations in the Evangelical Lutheran Church in America (ELCA).

 Do you wear a habit?

 Yes.
-The primary habit of life-professed is the OLF cross, although sisters and brothers may also wear a traditional brown tunic in certain vocations (with approval) and at gatherings of the Order.
+The primary habit of life-professed is the OLF cross.
+A traditional brown tunic may be worn within certain vocations (with approval) and at gatherings of the Order.
 Novices wear the Tau cross as their habit.

 Do you have to be single or celibate?